urql-graphql/urql/docs/graphcache/cache-updates.md

 If we still manage to call any of the cache's methods outside its callbacks in its configuration, we will receive [a "(2) Invalid Cache Call" error](./errors.md#2-invalid-cache-call).

+### Updaters on arbitrary types

+Cache updates **may** be configured for arbitrary types and not just for `Mutation` or `Subscription` fields.
+However, this can potentially be **dangerous** and is an easy trap to fall into.
+It is allowed though because it allows for some nice tricks and workarounds.

+Given an updater on an arbitrary type, e.g. `Todo.author`, we can chain updates onto this field whenever it’s written.
+The updater can then be triggerd by Graphcache during _any_ operation;
+mutations, queries, and subscriptions.
+When this update is triggered, it allows us to add more arbitrary updates onto this field.

+> **Note:** If you’re looking to use this because you’re nesting mutations onto other object types,
+> e.g. `Mutation.author.updateName`, please consider changing your schema first before using this.
+> Namespacing mutations is not recommended and changes the execution order to be concurrent rather
+> than sequential when you use multiple nested mutation fields.

 ## Updating lists or links